 Employers must carry out right to work checks on all appointees to ensure they are allowed to work lawfully in the UK before they employ them.
 Employers who fail to do so face potential fines and, in some cases, criminal liability.

-- From 6 April 2022 employers will be required to conduct online checks for all visa-holders with a biometric residence permit (BRP), biometric residence card (BRC), or a frontier worker permit (FWP).
-Employers will no longer be able to carry out manual right to work checks for these individuals.
+- A Home Office online right to work check (effective as of 6 April 2022) - employers are required to conduct online checks for all visa-holders with a biometric residence permit (BRP), biometric residence card (BRC), or a frontier worker permit (FWP).
+Employers are no longer able to carry out manual right to work checks for these individuals.

 Applicant